huang2002/3h-router/README.md

     - Router.codeMesssages - *An object that tells how to match messages with different status codes.*
     - Router.privateFiles - *An array that contains the private files.*
     - Router.privateDirectories - *An array that contains the private directories.*
+    - Router.gzipEnabled - *Whether to enable gzip.*
     - Router.subRouter - *A string that tells the name of sub-router files.*
     - Router.routeDirectory(dir, req, res) - *Call this to route in the given directory.*
-    - Router.routeDefaultPages(dir, res) - *Call this to route the default pages in the given directory.*
+    - Router.routeDefaultPages(dir, req, res) - *Call this to route the default pages in the given directory.*
-    - Router.endWithFile(url, res) - *Call this to end the response with the content of the given file.*
+    - Router.endWithFile(url, req, res) - *Call this to end the response with the content of the given file.*
-    - Router.endWithCode(code, res) - *Call this to end the response with that code.*
+    - Router.endWithCode(code, req, res) - *Call this to end the response with that code.*
 - router - *( An instance of Router. )*
     - Event: "before" - *Before routing.*
     - Event: "error" - *When error appears.*